Timing of Rewards and Punishments

 Creating Markers both Positive and Negative

-In a rewards based training situation, we create a marker that uses a sound such as a clicker, or a simple yes with our voice, to mark the behavior that immediately preceded it as correct and provide a reward as outcome.
+In a rewards-based training situation, we create a marker that uses a sound such as a clicker, or a simple yes with our voice, to mark the behavior that immediately preceded it as correct and provide a reward as an outcome.